chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

-<h1>Expectation Maximization - A simple explanation of statistical inference using the example of a Gaussian Mixture Models</h1>
+<h1>Expectation Maximization - A explanation of statistical inference using the example of Gaussian Mixture Models</h1>

-Clustering forms a group of unsupervised learning algorithms that are designed for finding unknown patterns in data.
-It is a fundamental part for many researches and practitioners working with data.
-K-Means is one of the best known and easiest clustering methods used today.
-The algorithm uses hard assignment to assign a data point to exactly one cluster.
+Clustering forms a group of unsupervised learning algorithms that are designed to find unknown patterns in data.
+It is a fundamental method for many researches and practitioners working with data.
+The k-means algorithm is one of the best known and simpliest clustering methods used today.
+The algorithm assigns each data point to exactly one cluster.
+This is called hard assignment.
 However, the lack of in-between assignment often leads to issues regarding overlapping clusters.
+Additionally, k-means ignores the variance of the clusters and it therefore can happen that it does not work well with different cluster sizes.

-In this article the Expectation Maximization algorithm is explained and discussed in simple words as a fundamental principal of statistical inference.
+In this article the Expectation Maximization (EM) algorithm is explained and discussed in simple words as a fundamental principal of statistical inference.
 Afterwards an implementation of the concept is presented in Python using the example of univariate Gaussian Mixture Models.
-The article is written for researchers and practitioners with a fundamental understanding of Machine Learning and Statistics.
+The article is written for researchers and practitioners that have a basic understanding of statistics.

 <h2>Model</h2>
-EM Clustering is a method to adress the issue of hard assignment.
+EM clustering is a method to adress the issue of hard assignment and different cluster sizes.
 It adds the statistical assumption that every data point <i>x<sub>i</sub></i> is randomly drawn from a distribution.
-In Gaussian Mixture Models the underlying assumption is a normal distribution.
+In Gaussian Mixture Models (GMMs) the underlying distribution is a normal distribution.
 Therefore, every cluster <i>k<sub>i</sub></i> out of <i>K</i> clusters equals a normal distribution with mean &mu;<sub>k</sub>.
 For simplicity the variance &sigma;<sup>2</sup> is set to 1.
-Blei et al. (2016) formally write:
+Blei et al. (2017) formally write:

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;\mu_{k}&space;\sim&space;N(0,\sigma^2)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;\mu_{k}&space;\sim&space;N(0,\sigma^2)" title="\mu_{k} \sim N(0,\sigma^2)" /></a>